siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 - divergence-free structure enforces circulation and topology,
 - energy flow can self-organize into stable configurations.

-These are not statements about what energy *must* do, but about how energy transport is *observed* to behave in space under ordinary conditions and how we describe that behavior mathematically.
+These are not claims about what energy *must* do, but about how energy transport is *observed* to behave in space and how that behavior is described mathematically.

 What has not yet been made explicit is **why the Maxwell evolution law itself appears**, rather than some other rule.